History of Europe: Cold War era

 The world wars ended the pre-eminent position of Britain, France and Germany in Europe and the world.
-At the Yalta Conference, Europe was divided into spheres of influence between the victors of World War II, and soon became the principal zone of contention in the Cold War between the two power blocs, the Western countries and the Communist bloc.
-The United States and the majority of European liberal democracies at the time (United Kingdom, France, Italy, Netherlands, West Germany etc.) established the NATO military alliance.
-Later, the Soviet Union and its satellites (Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, and Romania) in 1955 established the Warsaw Pact as a counterpoint to NATO.
+At the Yalta Conference, Europe was divided into spheres of influence between the victors of World War II, and soon became the principal zone of contention in the Cold War between the Western countries and the Communist bloc.
+The United States and the majority of European liberal democracies established the NATO military alliance.
+Later, the Soviet Union and its satellites in 1955 established the Warsaw Pact.
 The Warsaw Pact had a much larger ground force, but the American-French-British nuclear umbrellas protected NATO.

-Communist states were imposed by the Red Army in the East, while parliamentary democracy became the dominant form of government in the West.
+Communist states were imposed by the Red Army in the East, while parliamentary democracy became dominant in the West.
 Most historians point to its success as the product of exhaustion with war and dictatorship, and the promise of continued economic prosperity.
-Martin Conway also adds that an important impetus came from the anti-Nazi wartime political coalitions.

 Economic recovery

-The United States gave away about $20 billion in Marshall Plan grants and other grants and low-interest long-term loans to Western Europe, 1945 to 1951.
+The United States gave away about $20 billion in Marshall Plan grants and other funding to Western Europe, 1945 to 1951.
 Historian Michael J. Hogan argues that American aid was critical in stabilizing the economy and politics of Western Europe.
-It brought in modern management that dramatically increased productivity, and encouraged cooperation between labor and management, and among the member states.
+It brought in modern management that dramatically increased productivity, and encouraged cooperation between labor and management, and among states.
 Local Communist parties were opposed, and they lost prestige and influence and a role in government.
 In strategic terms, says Hogan, the Marshall Plan strengthened the West against the possibility of a communist invasion or political takeover.
 However, the Marshall Plan's role in the rapid recovery has been debated.
-Most reject the idea that it only miraculously revived Europe, since the evidence shows that a general recovery was already under way thanks to other aid programs from the United States.
-Economic historians Bradford De Long and Barry Eichengreen conclude it was, " History's Most Successful Structural Adjustment Program."
-They state:
+Most reject the idea that it only miraculously revived Europe, since the evidence shows that a general recovery was already under way.
+Economic historians Bradford De Long and Barry Eichengreen conclude: